Roasted monkfish wrapped in Parma ham recipe

 - After the 30 mins, remove the tray from the oven and put the monkfish portions on top of the veg.
-Add the tomatoes and return to the oven to roast for 15 mins or until the fish is cooked through.
+Add the tomatoes and return to the oven to roast the monkfish for 15 mins or until the fish is cooked through.
 Serve scattered with the remaining basil leaves.

 Tip: You can buy monkfish tail at the fish counter – ask the fishmonger to help with removing the membrane and portioning the fish if unsure.